jgmalcolm/jgmalcolm.github.io/_drafts/top-students.md

 > thing in the world.
 And this I would fight for: the freedom of the mind to
 > take any direction it wishes, undirected.
 And this I must fight against: any
 > idea, religion, or government which limits or destroys the individual."
-> -&nbsp;Steinbeck in "East of Eden"
+> -&nbsp;Steinbeck, "East of Eden"

 ## Excuses